Help the American Discovery Trail join the National Trails System

 Purpose of the Legislation

-The bill would achieve two long-standing goals as initially spelled out by the 1994 National Park Service Study: (1) To make the American Discovery Trail an official part of the US National Trail System, and (2) as part of a new category of national trail, a Discovery Trail.
+The bill would achieve two long-standing goals as initially spelled out by a National Park Service feasibility study of the ADT: (1) To make the American Discovery Trail an official part of the U.S. National Trails System, and (2) create a new category of National Discovery Trails.
 The bill does not ask for any funds or appropriations.
-It does not require the US Treasury to spend any public monies.
+It does not require the U.S. treasury to spend any public monies.

 The American Discovery Trail already exists, and countless persons are walking, hiking, or biking it daily.
-The bill would merely recognize that reality, and by making the American Discovery Trail an official part of the US trail system would facilitate public knowledge of and access to the many local routes combined in the American Discovery Trail, the nation’s sole non-motorized, coast-to-coast national trail.
-The American Discovery Trail also would not increase the maintenance burden of the National Park Service, the Forest Service, or the Bureau of Land Management.
+The bill would merely recognize that reality, and by making the American Discovery Trail an official part of the U.S. national trails system would facilitate public knowledge of and access to the many local routes combined in the American Discovery Trail, the nation’s sole non-motorized, coast-to-coast national trail.
+The American Discovery Trail also would not increase the maintenance burden of the National Park Service, the U.S. Forest Service, or the Bureau of Land Management.
 The bill would not shift the ownership or jurisdiction of any lands or local trails.
-Numerous local, state, and federal authorities already presently oversee and maintain the many existing routes that together link to form the American Discovery Trail.
+Numerous local, state, and federal authorities already oversee and maintain the many existing routes that together link to form the American Discovery Trail.
 None of that would be changed.

-We strongly encourage you to contact your local authorities and congressional Representatives and encourage them to co-sponsor and support H.R.
-4878.
+We strongly encourage you to contact your local authorities and congressional representatives and encourage them to co-sponsor and support H.R.
+4878 and S. 4693.